EMRI_MC: A GPU-based Python code for Bayesian inference of EMRI waveforms

-We describe a simple and efficient Python code to perform Bayesian forecasting for gravitational waves (GW) produced by Extreme-Mass-Ratio-Inspiral systems (EMRIs).
-The code runs on GPUs for an efficient parallelised computation of thousands of waveforms and sampling of the posterior through a Markov-Chain-Monte-Carlo (MCMC) algorithm. \texttt{EMRI\_MC} generates EMRI waveforms based on the so--called kludge scheme, and propagates it to the observer accounting for cosmological effects in the observed waveform due to modified gravity/dark energy.
-Extending the code to more accurate schemes for the generation of the waveform is straightforward.
-Despite the known limitations of the kludge formalism, we believe that the code can provide a helpful resource for the community working on forecasts for interferometry missions in the milli-Hz scale, predominantly, the satellite-mission LISA. \\ \\ Code available at \href{https://doi.org/10.5281/zenodo.10204186}{https://doi.org/10.5281/zenodo.10204186}.
+\boldmath\textbf{ We describe a simple and efficient Python code to perform Bayesian forecasting for gravitational waves (GW) produced by Extreme-Mass-Ratio-Inspiral systems (EMRIs).
+The code runs on GPUs for an efficient parallelised computation of thousands of waveforms and sampling of the posterior through a Markov-Chain-Monte-Carlo (MCMC) algorithm. \texttt{emri\_mc} generates EMRI waveforms based on the so--called kludge scheme, and propagates it to the observer accounting for cosmological effects in the observed waveform due to modified gravity/dark energy.
+The code provides a helpful resource for forecasts for interferometry missions in the milli-Hz scale, e.g the satellite-mission LISA. }